Enviabybus/express-cloud-tasks/README.md

 };
 ```

+## Notice

-The queue is created and configured in the first run.
+> The queue will be created and configured in the first run.
 To change the configuration after the queue
   was created, you have to delete the queue manually and run some task again.